 I have been in the process of developing a series of coaching videos for some months.
 Progress stalled in the autumn but has now partially recovered.
 I hope to be recording some more clips which should will be available on YouTube.
-These videos will allow people to watch and benefit from the customised methods of coaching which have been developed over nearly 20 years of specialising in teaching adult beginners how to row.
+These videos will allow people to watch and benefit from the customised methods of coaching which have been developed over more than 25 years of specialising in teaching adult beginners how to row.
 The specific techniques used have been praised by athletes and coaches alike for their effectiveness in ensuring that athletes fully understand why they should be doing what other coaches usually just tell them to do.

 I have been requested and part funded to make and publish these videos by previous students.
 I intend to have individual topics covered in short presentations, addressing, as it were, FAQ’s.
 I would welcome the opinion and, indeed, input of other athletes and coaches alike (for this, please use john(at)oxfordrowcoach.co.uk or tweet me: @OxfordRowCoach).